liangzhangleon/CarND-Vehicle-Detections-P5/writeup_report.md

 => Since the classifer was only trained with two labels, cars and not cars, I think the linear SVM classifier itself works perfectly as expected.
 Hence, I manually wrote a line function to simulate the lane boundary, which in the realistic case should be extracted from sensor data.
 With this line function, I can tell if the detected boxes are on the opposite lanes.

 #### 2. Outlook
-* A way to smoothly tracking the car positions.
-Now the sliding windows search method I use works for each individual frame, this leads to a bit oscillation of positions of tracked cars.
-It would be nicer to use the position information over a serie of old frames to smooth the car position for the next frame.
+* A better way to smoothly tracking the car positions.
+There is still a bit oscillation of positions of tracked cars.
+It would be nicer to use more position information over a serie of old frames to smooth the car position for the next frame.
 * Try other meachine learning classifiers, for example non-linear support vector machines,  decision trees, even deep neural networks, etc.